splunk/splunk-connect-for-syslog/docs/gettingstarted/ansible-mk8s.md

 syslog-ng starting up; version='3.28.1'
 ```

-You can verify whether all services in the Swarm cluster work by checking the ```sc4s_container``` in Splunk.
+You can verify whether all services in the cluster work by checking the ```sc4s_container``` in Splunk.
 Each service should have a different container ID.
 All other fields should be the same.

 The startup process should proceed normally without syntax errors.
 If it does not,
 follow the steps below before proceeding to deeper-level troubleshooting: